TBD54566975/incubation-wallet-rendering/README.md

 ecosystems.

 Imagine if you wanted to make sure that the profile always appeared on the "top left" of a credential render.
-The specifications would help guide the render.
+The specifications guide the render so that you can get more consistent visualizations across disparate wallets.

+The goal of this project is to become the de-facto library you use to help render various assets within the wallet rendering spec, which is currently scoped to Verifiable Credentials.

 ## Architecture and Models